-Component Details Component Night lighting, including security and safety lighting, is installed and positioned to avoid light spill onto residential properties where safe to do so for workers Fencing and/or barricading is installed at work area boundaries to ensure safety for pedestrians and cyclists and minimise distraction for motorists Siting of buildings, static plant and material storage at compounds is optimised to mitigate visual impact Perimeter fencing treatments are applied at compounds to mitigate visual impacts where allowed If authorised by Queensland Rail and safe to do so (eg. windload) materials such as saddlecloths may be retrofitted on the Rail corridor fencing to mitigate visual impact of construction activities All aspects: Communicate Approved Haulage Routes to all workers via the Project Induction Undertake regular inspection and monitoring of the work areas and roads used as main haul routes near the project Liaise with the Communication and Stakeholder Engagement Manager and the Environmental Manager on upcoming major traffic changes Implement the management measures detailed in the Community Engagement Plan (CEP) to advise affected and potential affected stakeholders (eg. residents, Queensland Rail) Impacts on Queensland Rail, BCC and TMR must be managed in accordance with the CTMP and CEP communication protocols Planned impacts on Queensland Rail Operations (inclusive of station closures, passenger services) are managed in accordance with the interface agreements and through the embedded QR representatives within the Alliance Planned impacts on Queensland Rail Operations must be approved by Queensland Rail prior to impacts occurring Directly affected residents and surrounding businesses are provided advanced notice during project planning, and again prior to construction commencing, to provide information about the upcoming works, potential impacts, duration and proposed mitigation or minimisation measures Comply with the approved working hours for spoil haulage and materials/equipment delivery as Monitoring Traffic and spoil haulage monitoring to be undertaken in accordance with the CTMP monitoring requirements.
+Component Details Night lighting, including security and safety lighting, is installed and positioned to avoid light spill onto residential properties where safe to do so for workers Fencing and/or barricading is installed at work area boundaries to ensure safety for pedestrians and cyclists and minimise distraction for motorists Siting of buildings, static plant and material storage at compounds is optimised to mitigate visual impact Perimeter fencing treatments are applied at compounds to mitigate visual impacts where allowed If authorised by Queensland Rail and safe to do so (eg. windload) materials such as saddlecloths may be retrofitted on the Rail corridor fencing to mitigate visual impact of construction activities All aspects: Communicate Approved Haulage Routes to all workers via the Project Induction Undertake regular inspection and monitoring of the work areas and roads used as main haul routes near the project Liaise with the Communication and Stakeholder Engagement Manager and the Environmental Manager on upcoming major traffic changes Implement the management measures detailed in the Community Engagement Plan (CEP) to advise affected and potential affected stakeholders (eg. residents, Queensland Rail) Impacts on Queensland Rail BCC and TMR must be managed in accordance with the CTMP and CEP communication protocols Planned impacts on Queensland Rail Operations must be approved by Queensland Rail Operations must be approved by Queensland Rail prior to impacts onccurring Directly affected residents and surrounding businesses are provided advanced notic during project planning, and again prior to construction commencing, to provide information about the upcoming works, potential impacts, duration and proposed mitigation or minimisation measures Comply with the approved Monitoring Traffic and spoil haulage monitoring to be undertaken in accordance with the CTMP monitoring requirements.
 Construction worksite monitoring to be undertaken in accordance with Attachment 4 of the C-EMP and the Construction Management Plan and CTMP requirements.
 Reporting Reporting to be undertaken in accordance with the CTMP reporting requirements and Section 8.2 of the C-EMP.
 Corrective Action Corrective actions to be managed as per Section 6 of the C-EMP.
 Auditing Auditing to be undertaken as per the CTMP and Construction Management Plan auditing and review requirements.